Ninzore/ESP_easyMQTT/README.md

   SetPinMode:Pin_number INPUT/OUTPUT
   2. to make one pin to output HIGH or LOW signal
   PinOutput: Pin_number HIGH/LOW
   3. to PWM a pin, x is the PWM percentage and 0<x<100
   PinOutput: Pin_number PWM x
   4. to subscript a topic
   AddTopic:o topic: topic_name
   5. to subscript a topic
   RemoveTopic: topic_name

-the serial port is at 115200 bps, it always output useful informations when states changes
+the serial port is at 115200 bps, it always output useful informations when states change